 Exactly How Far Will My Ad Reach?

-The New York History Blog is an opportunity to have a web presence, to grow your audience of locals, ex-patriots, regional supporters, and among younger supporters.
-The blog has a reach of 25,000 unique page views per month so your advertisement gives you entrée into a broad, online, digitally savvy community.
+Depending on your needs, The New York History Blog cab be an opportunity to reach a unique audience, have a web presence, or to grow your audience of locals, ex-pats, regional supporters, and among younger supporters.
+The blog has a reach of about 35,000 unique page views per month so your advertisement gives you entrée into a broad, online, digitally savvy community interested in history.
 This site has a high Google page rank, which means that links to your website will help produce better results in web searches.
-Also, by boosting the New York history community generally, advertising can expand the reach of your organization indirectly as well.

 What Would I Advertise?